Debed Canyon Armenia: the ultimate travel guide

 The monasteries of the Debed Canyon might look similar from the outside, but each has its own charm.
 In addition, they also have their own legends and superstitions.
 Often there is something that locals believe will bring good luck.

-But behind all this beauty there is also a different story.
-Our guide tells us more about the history of the Debed Canyon.
+Behind all the beauty, there is also a different story.
+Our guide told us more about the history of the Debed Canyon.
 In Soviet times this area had a lot of copper mine factories.
 When Armenia became independent many of them closed down leaving most people unemployed.

 The factories that still operate emitt dark clouds of smoke in the air.
 The reason that lung cancer is much more frequent here than elsewhere in the country.

 The large town of Alaverdi is full of old shabby looking Soviet flats with laundry hanging outside on its balconies.
 We passed by several abandoned factories scarring the landscape.
 It makes me wonder what a horrible trade off this was for the people.

 The Soviets built factories that brought work and economic stability, but that polluted the landscape and caused severe health problems.
 Now the factories are closed, which is a blessing for the environment, but leaves people without jobs.

 Hopefully tourism can be a new source of income.
 The Debed Canyon is still an off the beaten path destination, because it is relatively far away compared to Armenia’s other monasteries.
 It definetly feels remote, but actually Alaverdi is only 4 hours away from Yerevan.